 Do you have a project in mind with a major technical component?
 We’re here to help!
 CDH can assist you with scoping, estimating and budgeting for technical projects and grant applications.
 In some circumstances, we can also assign members of our staff to join your project team, providing key technical expertise.
 Here are some examples of projects that we have recently supported:

 - As part of his research into the terrible aftermath of genocide, Prof. Todd Presner (Germanic Languages) investigates the ways computational tools and digital archives can help us preserve memory, ask new historical questions, and understand the various roles of survivor testimony.
-He and his students are working with CDH to deploy tools for computationally analyzing testimonies, and to design new interfaces and digital archives for ethically preserving and transmitting the memories of atrocities.
+He and his students have worked with CDH to deploy tools for computationally analyzing testimonies, and to design new interfaces and digital archives for ethically preserving and transmitting the memories of atrocities.
 Learn more about Todd’s project.

 - Prof. Tim Tangherlini (Scandinavian) worked with CDH to develop the Korean/Korean-American Online Folklore Archive, an application that lets students get hands-on practice with folklore and ethonographic research skills.
 CDH has again teamed up with Tim to upgrade the application to make it easier to use and host, hopefully enabling Tim to release it to scholars around the world.
 Learn more about Tim’s project.

-If you have a project or grant idea, whether it is research or instructional oriented, please email us here to see how we can help you.
+If you have a project or grant idea, whether it is research or instructional oriented, please email us to see how we can help you.
 Dr. John Lynch, our Academic Technology Manager, will get back to you quickly to set up an initial consultation, and you can decide if CDH is the right partner for your project.